rolanddb/airflow-on-kubernetes/README.md

   * This is a great start.
 Originally forked from [mumoshu/kube-airflow](https://github.com/mumoshu/kube-airflow) which seems abandoned.
 * [gsemet/charts@airflow](https://github.com/gsemet/charts/tree/airflow/incubator/airflow)
   * This is where the current development happens (on the airflow branch).
 [This PR](https://github.com/kubernetes/charts/pull/3959) is to get it merged into the [kubernetes/charts repository](https://github.com/kubernetes/charts).
+* [bloomberg/airflow](https://github.com/bloomberg/airflow/blob/airflow-kubernetes-executor/scripts/ci/kubernetes/kube/airflow.yaml.template) This repository contains a Kubernetes manifest that may be inspected for inspiration.

 For installation instructions, follow the [readme](https://github.com/gsemet/charts/blob/airflow/incubator/airflow/README.md).
 Basically it is as simple as